riconaranjo/COMP-2402/Final Review.md

 1. Draw an example of a complete binary heap with key values.

+    ...

+    Binary tree that maintains the heap property, like a Treap without the priority key, implemented with an array.

+    e.g. root is always minimum value

 2. Illustrate how your example's values map into an array using the Eytzinger Method.

+    ...

+    Go through tree with breadth-first traversal, with left child priority.

+    - Parent of node at index i are found at (i-1)/2
+    - Left child of node at index i are found at 2i + 1
+    - Right child of node at index i are found at 2i + 2

 3. Consider a binary heap represented using the Eytzinger Method.
 Give the formulas for the parent, left child, and right child of the value stored at position i.

+    - Parent of node at index i are found at (i-1)/2
+    - Left child of node at index i are found at 2i + 1
+    - Right child of node at index i are found at 2i + 2

 4. When we perform a DeleteMin (remove()) operation on a heap, where do we get the value to replace the root, and what do we do with it?

+    The easiest way is to replace the root with the last value in the array a[n-1].

+    - This is probably not the minimum value, thus it must be moved down [heapify]
+        - compare value to its children
+        - if it is larger than either one, it is swapped with the smallest child
+        - repeat

 5. Explain or illustrate the insertion algorithm for a heap

+    - First check the size of the array, if it is full resize()
+    - Next place new value in a[n] [first empty space in array]
+    - Heapify
+        - swap new value with its parent if it is smaller than the parent

 6. Explain the operation of HeapSort

+    Heap Sort: Turn everything into Binary Heap, and remove root value everytime.

+    Remove root node [this will store it on array at a[n] after deletion]
+    - Afterwards array will have sorted list

 ### 10.2 Randomized Meldable Heaps

+    Binary Heaps with no limit to size and shape.

 1. Draw two examples of heaps (not necessarily complete) and show how to meld (merge) them.

+    ...

+    Given two binary trees x, y:
+    - Random coin flip if y is merged with x.left or x.right
+    - This is done recursively

 2. Explain how the add(x), and remove() operations can be done using the meld() operation.

+    Merging only one node is the same as adding one node.

+    To remove a node, merge its children

 ### 11: Sorting Algorithms